ArturMroz/yy/readme.md

 - **Everything is an expression.** Even statements like control flow constructs (yif, yall, etc.) and yassignments yeet a value.
 This allows for a more concise and expressive code - peak efficiency unlocked.
 - **First-class functions.** Functions are first-class citizens, meaning they can be passed around like hot potatoes, yeeted as values, and stored in data structures like arrays and hashmaps.
 - **Closures.** Functions capture variables from their surrounding scope, making them more powerful and flexible than your above average yak.
-- **REPL**.
-YY comes with a REPL (Read-Eval-Print Loop), allowing you to try out code snippets, experiment, and test your functions on the fly.
+- **Random yak facts.** YY's REPL comes with a built-in yak fact generator, so you can learn interesting tidbits about these majestic animals while you code.
+Did you know that yaks can live up to 20 years in the wild?

 # Quick tour